Informfully/Documentation/docs/source/development.rst

 .. note::

     **Database Setup** You can connect to the database through ``mongodb://localhost:3009/`` if your Meteor server is running on port 3008.
-    If the users collection in the database is empty when starting up, a new user with Maintainer role is created automatically by the genesis.js script <located `here <https://informfully.readthedocs.io/en/latest/genesis.html>`_>.
+    If the users collection in the database is empty when starting up, a new user with Maintainer role is created automatically by the genesis.js script <`Genesis script located here <https://informfully.readthedocs.io/en/latest/genesis.html>`_>.

 You will need to install the following libraries and packages on your machine: